> How do I get started?

 > What is your cancellation policy?

-We require a 12-hour notice in advance before cancellation of Group Classes and a 24-hour notice made directly to your trainer for Private Sessions.
+We require a 12-hour notice in advance before cancellation of Group Classes and a 24-hour notice made directly in the app for Private Sessions.
 In the event of a late cancellation a $15 fee is charged to the credit card on file.
 In the event of a no-show, a group class or private session is forfeited and deducted from your current package or membership + a $25 fee is charged to your card on file.
 If you do not have a credit card on file you agree to pay this fee to Pilates V and all current classes may be cancelled until fee is paid.

 > You should change your late-cancel & no-show policies.
 They are unfair.
 How do you justify these?

 Our late-cancel & no-show policies are absolutely fair because we hold ourselves to the same conditions.
 If our instructors late-cancel or no-show a class, we issue free classes or account credits exceeding that class' value to compensate clients for any inconvenience.
-In a fitness studio with a higher people capacity without equipment that requires cleaning, it does not affect morale or cause attendance issues because the studio space is often not at full capacity.
-With 12 equipment stations, we are often at a higher capacity and with a lower volume than other studios.
+In a fitness studio with higher capacity, without equipment that requires cleaning, it does not affect morale or cause attendance issues because the studio space is often not at full capacity.
+With only 12 equipment stations, we are often at a higher capacity and with a lower volume than other studios.
 Our prices are also extremely competitive (we remain the most cost-effective quality Pilates equipment studio in the entire Bay Area).
 As a result, if these policies did not exist, we would have to raise prices for everyone to cover the cost of not having these policies.
 Here is an example of such a circumstance which led to the creation of these policies: In our first year of operation, on one rainy Saturday morning, a fully-booked class of 12 with 5 on the waitlist saw 6 people no-show.
-Our no-show rate amongst classes was over 20% because our late-cancel & no-show fee were both $15 -- there was simply no penalty that discouraged no-showing.
+Our no-show rate amongst classes was over 20% because our late-cancel & no-show fees were both $15 -- there was simply no penalty that discouraged no-showing.
 Our instructors were demoralized from this and many clients complained about the non-attendance issues caused by other clients.
-Since this policy was implemented, no-show rates dropped to below 3%.
+Since this policy was implemented, no-show rates dropped to under 3%.
 In addition to holding ourselves to the same late-cancel & no-show policies we hold our clients to, we also compensate our instructors for your booking -- not for your attendance.
 In short, if we changed this policy for the less than 3% who late-cancel or no-show and don't like this policy, it causes everyone else to suffer -- clients on waitlists (which now work nearly 50% of the time because people are motivated to cancel out), clients who want to book, instructors who encourage attendance, and the sustainability of our service offerings (because if we didn't re-invest as much as we do in ongoing training & education of our instructors, you would notice it in the quality of instruction).
 We appreciate your time and understanding and want you to know that these policies ensure fairness and better attendance.
 They are not a "money grab" and were not created to unfairly punish you if you have difficulty attending classes.
 You will find even the studios with higher capacity and no equipment have the same policies, and often won't subject themselves to the same penalties as we do.

 > What if I'm late?